 On this part of the network, there will be passenger trains and freight trains.
 The line will be a heavy track.
-At this stage, regarding the lack of data from the future freight traffic (especially tonnage), we are unable to estimate what will be the specific structure of the track.
-The calculation will be done during the feasibility study.
+At this stage, regarding the lack of data for the future freight traffic (especially tonnage), we are unable to estimate what will be the specific structure of the track, however, the calculation will be done during the feasibility study.
 The estimated line will be near the Thim Chhu River from Thimphu to Chuzom with an interchange at the junction to Paro and Phuentsholing.
 A technical visit and a survey on the field were done along the valley from Thimphu to Paro city and allowed us to see particular points such as the river crossing, and zone where tunnels are needed.

 From Thimphu to Chuzom, the estimated possibility for the line was done from the visit on the field and from Google Earth data.
-For this part of the line the distance estimated is about 17 kilometres with a possible gradient which is 0.7%.
-The river and the mountain need to be on each side of the line with 2 or 3 pass overs and regarding bottlenecks, tunnels are needed as shown below in Figure.
-22.
+For this part of the line the distance estimated is about 17 kilometres with a possible gradient of 0.7%.
+The river and the mountain need to be on each side of the line with 2 or 3 overpasses and tunnels will be needed to alleviate bottlenecks, as shown below in Figure 22.

-Figure 2 Critical points between Thimphu and Chusom
+Figure 12: Critical points between Thimphu and Chusom